Memory Asymmetry Creates Heteroclinic Orbits to Nash Equilibrium in Learning in Zero-Sum Games: Theoretical Results

 \begin{definition}[Original Nash equilibrium in two-action zero-sum normal-form game] Under Asm.~\ref{asm_Two-action} (two-action zero-sum game), we consider $(n_{\rm X},n_{\rm Y})=(0,0)$ (no memory = normal-form game).
 Then, the mixed strategy of X is given by a single variable $x:=x_{a_1}\in(0,1)$.
 Similarly, Y's strategy is given by $y:=y_{b_1}\in(0,1)$.
 Then, the Nash equilibrium $(x^{\rm o},y^{\rm o})$ and the payoffs in the equilibrium $(u^{\rm o},v^{\rm o})$ are given by

 \end{definition}

 The Nash equilibrium in no-memory games has been known for a long time~\cite{nash1950equilibrium}.
 On the other hand, when agents with memories are considered, the region of the Nash equilibrium is generally extended~\cite{fudenberg2009folk}.
-Therefore, we call such a no-memory Nash equilibrium $(x^{\rm o},y^{\rm o})$ as the ``original'' Nash equilibrium from now on.
+Therefore, we call such a no-memory Nash equilibrium $(x^{\rm o},y^{\rm o})$ as the ``original'' Nash equilibrium for distinction.

 We now introduce a specific class of with-memory games under Asm.~\ref{asm_Two-action} and define notations.

 \begin{definition}[One-memory and zero-memory strategies and vector notation] Under Asm.~\ref{asm_Two-action}, consider $(n_{\rm X},n_{\rm Y})=(1,0)$.
 Because a constraint $x_{a_1|s}+x_{a_2|s}=1$ holds for all $s\in\mc{S}=\{a_1b_1,a_1b_2,a_2b_1,a_2b_2\}$, X's strategy is determined by a four-variable vector $\bs{x}=(x_1,\ldots,x_4):=(x_{a_1|a_1b_1}, x_{a_1|a_1b_2}, x_{a_1|a_2b_1}, x_{a_1|a_2b_2})\in(0,1)^{4}$.
 On the other hand, Y's strategy is determined by $y:=y_{b_1}\in(0,1)$.
 We also use the vector notation of the stationary state $\bs{p}^{\eq}=(p_1^{\eq},\ldots,p_4^{\eq}):=(p_{a_1b_1}^{\eq},p_{a_1b_2}^{\eq},p_{a_2b_1}^{\eq},p_{a_2b_2}^{\eq})$.
 Expected payoffs in the stationary state are also described as $u^{\eq}(\bs{x},y):=\bs{p}^{\eq}(\bs{x},y)\cdot\bs{u}$ and $v^{\eq}(\bs{x},y)=-u^{\eq}(\bs{x},y)$. \end{definition}